Underground Storage Tanks (UST)

 Starting January 1, 2013 all CUPA regulated businesses are required by law (Assembly Bill 2286) to submit business information electronically through the California Environmental Reporting System (CERS).
 Many of the Unified Program forms are no longer available on our website and instead must be completed online in CERS.
 This includes information related to Underground Storage Tanks (UST), hazardous waste tank closures, and Aboveground Petroleum Storage Act (APSA) documentation.
 For more information on creating a CERS account and submitting your UST documents electronically please visit our CERS Information Page

-regulates the construction, operation, repair and removal of
+(DEHQ) regulates the construction, operation, repair and removal

 underground storage tank (UST) systems.
 A permit to operate a UST system in San Diego County is required by the San Diego County Code of Regulatory Ordinances Title 6, Division 8, Chapter 10.
 State regulations mandate additional testing and more frequent inspections at UST facilities; thus requiring close coordination between inspectors, contractors and the regulated community.